irapandey/project-ai-services/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- A clear and concise description of what the bug is. -->
 A clear and detailed description of the issue.

-## 🔁 Steps to Reproduce

-Steps to reproduce the behavior:

-1.
-2.
-3.

 ## ✅ Expected Behavior
 <!-- A clear and concise description of what you expected to happen. -->
 What should have happened?